This access statement should be read alongside our current Covid-19 safety measures.

-- The drive surface is tarmac and it has a gradual slope.
+- The surface of the driveway leading to Preston Manor is tarmac.
+It has a gradual slope.

 - The accessible entrance to the house is from the basement level via a ramp.
-If assistance is needed to use the ramp there is a bell to ring near the entrance steps to the house.
-There is lift access from the basement to the ground floor.
+This ramp is located in the enclosed courtyard to the west of the main entrance, opposite the designated parking bay.

-- The main entrance to the house has 11 steps with handrails.
+- The main entrance up to the house has 11 steps with handrails.

 Main Entrance, Reception and Ticketing Area